Guide3 min read·3 June 2026· views

 🙏 When you visit

 No pass, no fee is needed for darshan at Khandoba Mandir.
 Just spend a few moments there.
 Remember Mhalsapati — Baba’s very first devotee, the one whose single greeting made history.
+Companion read on the etymology of the name itself: How did Baba get the name “Sai”?

 Where it sits in a Shirdi day

 Khandoba Mandir is so close to Samadhi Mandir that it fits naturally between a morning darshan and breakfast at the prasadalaya.
 Five minutes inside, a moment to remember Mhalsapati, then on with the day.
+Doing the full set of Baba spots in one walk: Shirdi sacred places — a darshan walking circuit.

 Want more stories about Baba like this one?
 Tell us in the comments. 🙏